mkumar73/beckernick.github.io/_posts/2016-10-25-mapreduce-python-hive.markdown

 ---
 title:  "Hadoop MapReduce in Python vs. Hive: Finding Common Wikipedia Words"
-date:   2016-10-17
+date:   2016-10-25
 tags: [big data]

 header:
   image: "mapreduce_hive/tokyo_skytree.jpg"
   caption: "Photo Credit: Ginny Lehman"

-excerpt: "MapReduce, Hadoop, Hive, Python, Word Count"
+excerpt: "MapReduce, Hadoop, Hive, Big Data, Python, Word Count"
 ---

-Introduction goes here.
+Big Data.
+Hadoop.
+MapReduce.
+Hive.

+We hear these buzzwords all the time, but what do they all actually mean?
+In this post, I'll walk through the basics of Hadoop, MapReduce, and Hive through a simple example.
+I've dealt with Hadoop and MapReduce at work in the context of text analysis, so it seems natural to choose the quintessential use-case of MapReduce: counting word occurences.
+For this post, I'll find the most common words in a dataset that contains lightly pre-processed introduction sections of Wikipedia articles.

-The wikipedia dataset comes from Emily Fox and Carlos Guestrin's Coursera [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning).
+The dataset comes from Emily Fox and Carlos Guestrin's Coursera clusering and retrieval course in their [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning).
 They use it for teaching k-nearest neighbors and locality sensitive hashing, but it's also a great, simple dataset for illustrating MapReduce code.
+I've taken a 25,000 row sample for this blog post.

+Before I begin, I need to give a huge shoutout to the Udacity course [Intro to Hadoop and MapReduce](https://www.udacity.com/course/intro-to-hadoop-and-mapreduce--ud617).
+I went through this course in the Spring when I was playing with Hadoop at work for the first time, and it gives a fantastic introduction.
+Most importantly, Cloudera and Udacity provide access to a local distribution of Cloudera Hadoop, which I used to run all the code in this post.

-I've taken a sample for this blog post that contains the introduction sections of 25,000 wikipedia articles.
-Let's take a quick look to see what we're dealing with.
+Okay.
+Let's take a quick look at the Wikipedia data to see what we're dealing with.

 ```python